00:00

 The Delayed Burial of The Starman.
 (Short story).

-The following is a short story I wrote In my notes app while on the toilet:
+The following is a short story poem I wrote In my notes app while on the toilet:

 Over rooftops,

-Coming to rest in an Arkansas farm field.
+coming to rest in a countryside farm field.

 The following morn the farmer found it,